goto-vulture/Bioinformatics_Textmining/README.md

 | Intel Atom N450 | 1.6 | SSE2 | 340.1 |
 | Intel Atom N450 | 1.6 | n/a | 563.9 |

-It seems to be important to use a CPU extension, because a intersection operation can be converted to a matrix operation.
+It seems to be particularly helpful to use a SIMD CPU extension, because a intersection operation can be converted to a matrix operation.
 Even on a low cost CPU from 2010 (N450) with an outdated extension (SSE2 is from 2001) the usage of such a extension will reduce the runtime about ~40%.
 On other systems a reduction of more than 50% seems to be the normal case.

 It would be interesting to compare this results with a CPU, that supports AVX512.
 Unfortunately I don't own such a CPU.